umccr/MAF-summary/README.md

 --samples_list | Location and name of a file listing specific samples to be included (OPTIONAL).
 All other samples will be ignored.
 The ID of samples to be included are expected to be listed in column named "Tumor_Sample_Barcode".
 Additional columns are also allowed
 --samples_blacklist | Location and name of a file listing samples to be excluded (OPTIONAL).
 The ID of samples to be excluded are expected to be listed in column named "Tumor_Sample_Barcode".
 Additional columns are allowed
 --nonSyn_list | List of variant classifications to be considered as non-synonymous.
 Rest will be considered as silent variants.
 Default uses [Variant Classifications](http://asia.ensembl.org/Help/Glossary?id=535) with High/Moderate variant consequences
+--remove_duplicated_variants | Remove repeated variants in a particuar sample, mapped to multiple transcripts of same gene?
+(OPTIONAL) Defulat value is "FALSE"
 --out_folder | Output folder

 <br />